 In ‘Avatar: the Last Airbender’, magic drives the plot.
 But in the Harry Potter series, magic serves the story.

-Rowling bounces back and forth along the spectrum of her magic system throughout the series, depending on on what she needs to accomplish in the plot.
-She uses firmer magic to give us a sense of worldbuilding, immersion, stakes, and a strong emotional connection to Harry who is struggling to learn magic to fight enemies like the dementors.
-She uses softer magic to bail Harry out of impossible situations, keep her story fresh and unpredictable, and maintain narrative momentum.
+Rowling bounces back and forth along the spectrum of her hybrid magic system throughout the series, depending on what she needs to accomplish in the plot.
+She uses firmer magic to create a sense of world building, immersion, stakes, and a strong emotional connection to Harry who is struggling to learn magic to fight enemies like the dementors, Death Eaters, and finally Voldemort himself.
+She uses softer dubiously explained magic to bail Harry out of impossible situations, keep her story fresh and unpredictable, and maintain narrative momentum.

-Soft magic will constrain the plot less than hard magic, but at a price.
+Soft magic constrains plot less than hard magic but at a price.
 Hard magic systems like ‘Avatar: The Last Airbender‘ usually resolve conflict with the characters’ creative use of the established, rule-bound magic system. (e.g. Aang uses his spirit-bending powers to remove Ozai’s firebending ability.)
-But the harder the magic system, the more likely it is that readers can anticipate plot twists and see the ending coming a mile off.
+But the harder the magic system the more likely readers can anticipate plot twists and see the ending coming a mile off.

 Books 1 – 3: Firm Problems & Soft Solutions

-In the first 3 books, firm magic creates conflict and soft magic resolves it.
+In the first 3 books, Rowling uses firm magic to create conflict and soft magic to resolve it.

 Philosopher’s Stone